Lenstralab/smFISH/README.md

 formats.

 ## Testing
-This script was tested with python 3.8 on Ubuntu 20.04
+This script was tested with python 3.10 on Ubuntu 20.04 and on Mac OSX.